-After being encouraged by God’s promises, with my materials spread out across the table and my coffee cup in hand, I pondered life for awhile and thought about how every single one of us on this earth suffers in this life.
-Of course we hate it, and we try our best to avoid it, but no one escapes it.
-People we love get sick, marriages fall apart, kids rebel and make bad choices, spouses lose their job or get hurt and become disabled.
-And the list goes on and on.
+After being encouraged by God’s promises, with materials spread across the table and my coffee cup in hand, I pondered life for awhile and thought how every single one of us on this earth suffers.
+Of course we hate it and try our best to avoid it, but, sadly, no one escapes it.
+People we love become sick, marriages fall apart, kids rebel and make bad choices, spouses lose their job or get hurt and become disabled.
+The list goes on and on.

 “For the Christian living in this fallen world, what exactly is the purpose of suffering?”
 I asked myself.
 “There has to be a reason God allows us to suffer.”
 After researching a little more, I came up with two purposes for suffering: To bring glory to God and for our good.